 There is not yet enough research to suggest safe exposure levels for each PFAS.
 Trace doses of several of the most-researched compounds have been linked to harmful health effects and an increasing number of communities across the country are detecting these chemicals and working to address contamination.

 PFAS are used in industrial applications and found in consumer goods such as clothing, food packaging, cookware, cosmetics, and carpet as well as a fire-fighting foam known as aqueous film-forming foam (AFFF).
 People are exposed to PFAS by consuming contaminated water and food, breathing in dust with PFAS, and contact with consumer products that contain PFAS.

 Sources of contamination include not only industrial and manufacturing facilities, but landfills where PFAS have leached into groundwater, and places where PFAS-based firefighting foam AFFF has been used such as airports, military sites, chemical plants, and aboveground petroleum storage facilities.

 Designed for long-term stability, PFAS do not easily break down and are difficult to destroy.
 PFAS cycle through the environment: incineration facilities can release PFAS into the air; contaminated biosolids produced by wastewater treatment facilities have been linked to PFAS in vegetables grown on farm fields where it was applied.1,2

 What is the evidence of health effects?

-How are PFAS regulated in drinking water?
+How are PFAS regulated?